F1

 F1 SPECIFICATION

-The Nota F1's specifications are open to individual tailoring to meet your requirements, be it for road or competition.
+The Nota F1's specifications are open to individual tailoring to meet your specific requirements, be it for road or track, or a combination of both.
+All road going production Notas are made to comply with existing and foreseeable Australian Design Rules.

 Chassis: